taoplusplus/botw-getting-started/README.md

 ## Step 4: Learn the Great Plateau

 Every category starts on the Great Plateau.
-Learning how the speedrun up to obtaining the Paraglider is a great first goal.
+Learning how to quickly complete the first four shrines and get the paraglider is a great first goal.
 We usually recommend new runners aim for a Great Plateau time around 20 minutes before moving on.
 Here are two tutorials to get started:
 * How to Speedrun Breath of the Wild’s Great Plateau (Beginner Tutorial) https://youtu.be/r5utB87iQ_Y
 * 2022 BOTW Any% Tutorial Series http://bombch.us/DWNF